Skip to content

 • AgentRuntime replaces the earlier AiSupport SPI.
 It dispatches the entire agent loop — tool calling, memory, RAG, retries — to whichever AI framework is on the classpath.
 Write your @Agent once, run it on any runtime.
 Switch runtimes by changing a single Maven dependency.

-• Seven runtimes share a unified capability baseline (tool calling, structured output, progress events, usage metadata): Built-in, LangChain4j, Spring AI, Google ADK, Embabel, JetBrains Koog, and Microsoft Semantic Kernel.
+• Twelve runtimes share a unified capability baseline (text streaming, structured output, progress events, conversation memory, per-request retry): Built-in, LangChain4j, Spring AI, Google ADK, Embabel, JetBrains Koog, Microsoft Semantic Kernel, Alibaba AgentScope, Spring AI Alibaba, Anthropic, Cohere, and CrewAI (CrewAI via an out-of-process Python sidecar, the first non-Java adapter in the project).
+Tool calling now reaches all twelve runtimes — each ships a dedicated tool bridge (AgentScopeToolBridge, SpringAiAlibabaToolBridge, and the CrewAI ToolCallbackServer close the matrix) that routes every invocation through ToolExecutionHelper.executeWithApproval.
 The built-in runtime gained full OpenAI-compatible tool calling (max 5 rounds), so @AiTool works with zero framework dependencies.

 • Auto-detection via ServiceLoader — the highest-priority() runtime that reports isAvailable() wins.
 The AI Console subtitle and /api/console/info report the active runtime.